Women’s Literary Culture Before The Conquest

-In the course of the project I will be visiting archives and libraries across Europe.
+In the course of the project we will be visiting archives and libraries across Europe.
 The project blog will provide regular updates on this research.

-The findings of the project will be published in a book that is contracted to appear in Bloomsbury's Studies in Early Medieval History series, edited by Ian Wood.
+The findings of the project are published in Women, Writing and Religion in England and Beyond, 650-1100 in Bloomsbury's Studies in Early Medieval History series, edited by Ian Wood.

 Latest blog posts

 In 2020 an article was published to which I contributed, written by Catherine A.M Clarke with Adam Miyashiro,...

 Tuesday 9 March 2021, 5.30pm Speaker(s): Professor Diane Watt, University of Surrey Medieval Literatures...

 I have published extensively on medieval literature.
 My most recent monograph, Medieval Women's Writing: Works by and for Women, 1100-1500, was published by Polity in 2007.

 In 2012, I co-edited (with Liz Herbert McAvoy), The History of British Women's Writing, 700-1500, published by Palgrave.

 From 2015-2017, I led the International Network, Women's Literary Culture and the Medieval English Canon, funded by the Leverhulme Trust.

 1. Women, Writing and Religion in England and Beyond, 650-1100 (Bloomsbury Academic, 2019).
 ISBN 9781474270625